-We'd like to congratulate our members and their authors who received nominations this year:
+We'd like to congratulate our members and their authors who received nominations:

-We'd like to offer our congratulations, especially to our members who received nominations:
+We'd like to congratulation our members on their nominations:

 The League of Canadian Poets kicked off National Poetry Month with a bang, announcing the nominees for the 2015 Raymond Souster Award, Gerald Lampert and Pat Lowther Memorial Awards, and the Sheri-D Wilson Goldern Beret Award winner.